ADHD: Essential Information For Caregivers

 My Child Has Been Diagnosed With ADHD: Now What?

-Attention Deficit Hyperactivity Disorder is perfectly treatable and those who are diagnosed with it can go on to live productive, fulfilling and successful lives if given access to the appropriate learning and behavioural plans, positive parenting, counselling, and medications.
+Attention Deficit Hyperactivity Disorder is perfectly treatable and those who are ADHD diagnosed with it can go on to live productive, fulfilling and successful lives with great mental health if given access to the appropriate learning and behavioural plans, positive parenting, counselling, and medications.

 There is no miracle cure for ADHD, but a diagnosis is nothing to fear.

-There is a combination of ways to treat ADHD, but the most popular and effective strategy for children with ADHD is a combination of positive parenting, learning and classroom strategies, sticking to a consistent routine, and actively building social skills.
+There is a combination of ways for managing ADHD, but the most popular and effective strategy for children with ADHD is a mix of positive parenting, learning and classroom strategies, sticking to a consistent routine, and actively building social skills.

 Stick To Schedules, Plan For Breaks And Avoid Clutter

-As you can imagine, people with ADHD— particularly children— can be easily bored or distracted.
+As you can imagine, people with ADHD— particularly children with ADHD— can be easily bored or distracted.
 To combat this, it is advised to implement structure and routine to their lives.
 By having consistent set times to do work in warm, welcoming, decluttered workspaces; productivity and enthusiasm can be increased.
 Ensuring ample breaks will also prevent boredom and fatigue.

 Build Self-esteem, Communication Skills and Motivation

-When dealing with children with ADHD, building self-esteem and acknowledging positive behaviour is integral in shaping behaviour.
+When dealing with children with ADHD, building self-esteem and acknowledging positive behaviour is integral in shaping behaviour as well as physical and mental health.
 By setting achievable goals, congratulating them, highlighting their best work and reviewing their accomplishments, parents and caregivers can create a sense of confidence, self-esteem and renewed interest in education and household duties.

 This approach can also be applied to socialising.
 A child with ADHD should not be overstimulated, so when socialising, stick to small groups of two or three.
 Again, reward appropriate behaviour like playing in a friendly fashion or sharing when it is observed and actively teach against negative behaviour and responses by having them think about the consequences.

 Medication can be a scary word, especially for parents, but deciding to use ADHD medication is not the end of the world.
-In mild to severe cases of ADHD, medication is necessary and can be used in conjunction with strategies, counselling and the positive lifestyle choices mentioned above.
+In mild to severe cases of ADHD in a child, medication is necessary and can be used in conjunction with strategies, counselling and the positive lifestyle choices mentioned above.

 There are two types of medication: stimulants like methylphenidate and dexamphetamine and non-stimulants like atomoxetine and guanfacine.
 Stimulants are most popular and tend to last between three to 12 hours.
 Non-stimulants are generally used in the rare case that a patient has an adverse reaction to stimulants.

-Possibly most important, people with ADHD need a network of support from their friends, family and loved ones.
+Possibly most important, people with ADHD need a network of support from their friends, family and loved ones or a support group.
 With strategies in place and clear, transparent and honest communication between their connections, people with ADHD can be organised, understood and ultimately thrive.

 About New Vision Psychology